balderdashy/sails-hook-email/README.md

 ### Templates

-Templates are generated using your configured Sails [View Engine](http://sailsjs.org/#!/documentation/concepts/Views/ViewEngines.html), allowing for multiple template engines and layouts  If Sails Views are disabled, will fallback to EJS templates.
+Templates are generated using your configured Sails [View Engine](http://sailsjs.org/#!/documentation/concepts/Views/ViewEngines.html), allowing for multiple template engines and layouts.
+If Sails Views are disabled, will fallback to EJS templates.
 To define a new email template, create a new folder with the template name inside your `templateDir` directory, and add an **html.ejs** file inside the folder (substituting .ejs for your template engine).
 You may also add an optional `text.ejs` file; if none is provided, Nodemailer will attempt to create a text version of the email based on the html version.

 ### Example